 7. Laos

 Easily one of the most underrated countries in South East Asia, Laos is often overlooked in favour of its neighbours, Thailand, Vietnam, and Cambodia.
-But thanks to the lack of mass tourism here, you get more bang for your buck – and with emerald rice fields, ancient forests, Buddhist temples, cascading waterfalls, and French colonial architecture, there’s just as much beauty to be found too.
+But thanks to the lack of mass tourism here, you get more bang for your buck – and with emerald rice fields, ancient forests, Buddhist temples, cascading waterfalls, and French colonial architecture, there’s just as much beauty to be found, too.

 8. South Korea

 Neon-lit Seoul pulses with energy, while coastal Busan has some of South Korea’s best cuisine, as well as gorgeous mountains and beaches.
-History buffs will love exploring ancient Gyeongju, which was once the fourth-largest city in the world, while Seoraksan National Park has the best hiking trails in the country.
+History buffs will love exploring ancient Gyeongju, once the fourth-largest city in the world, while Seoraksan National Park has the best hiking trails in the country.
 And idyllic Boseong is the green tea capital of Korea and the perfect place to kick back and relax.

 For help planning a trip here, check out our article: 10 things to see and do in Seoul.